Workstations, Images, & Containers

 Users of the Strong Compute ISC develop and launch experiments from inside containers.
-Containers store and facilitate access to users' project files and data, and allows installation of project dependencies.
+Containers store and facilitate access to users' project files, and allow installation of project dependencies.

 Unlike ordinary containers, Strong Compute containers automatically persist their state when they are stopped and started, so you do not need to install your project dependencies all over again.

-Users can create and start containers by visiting Workstations > Containers on Control Plane (https://cp.strongcompute.ai).
-Users can import images from Workstations > Images.
+Users can create and start containers by visiting **Workstations > Containers**.&#x20;

 Workstations are machines which are used to run user containers, as distinct from machines which are used for running experiments - for multi-node distributed training.